Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 6 Januari 2026 02.28.10 UTC
+- WIB: Selasa, 6 Januari 2026 03.35.45 UTC
-- WITA: Selasa, 6 Januari 2026 03.28.10 UTC
+- WITA: Selasa, 6 Januari 2026 04.35.45 UTC
-- WIT: Selasa, 6 Januari 2026 04.28.10 UTC
+- WIT: Selasa, 6 Januari 2026 05.35.45 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success